 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-American Airlines, Inc.'s score of 58 is lower than 100% of the industry.
+American Airlines, Inc.'s score of 58 is higher than 89% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 American Airlines, Inc., headquartered in the US, currently does not provide specific carbon emissions data for the most recent year, as indicated by the absence of emissions figures.
 The company is a current subsidiary of American Airlines Group Inc., which may influence its climate commitments and reporting.
 Despite the lack of detailed emissions data, American Airlines Group Inc. has established various climate initiatives.
 However, there are no documented reduction targets or specific commitments to the Science Based Targets initiative (SBTi) or other climate pledges at this time.
 The absence of these targets suggests that the airline is still in the process of developing a comprehensive strategy to address its carbon footprint.
 As a part of the aviation industry, American Airlines faces increasing pressure to enhance its sustainability practices and reduce greenhouse gas emissions.
 The company’s future climate commitments will be crucial in aligning with global efforts to mitigate climate change and achieve net-zero emissions in the aviation sector.